OfficeDev/TrainingContent/Teams/03 Authentication/Lab.md

 1. Select the zip file from the **bin** folder that represents your app.
 Select **Open**.

-1. The app is displayed.
+1. The app is loaded to the Team.
 The description and icon for the app is displayed.

     ![Screenshot of Microsoft Teams with new app displayed.](Images/Starter-09.png)